cosmos/sdk-tutorials/tutorials/3-run-node/index.md

 <HighlightBox type="note">

+In this scenario, for your network to even run, you must meet the 2/3 threshold of the weighted validators.
+<br/><br/>
-In this scenario you must meet the 2/3 threshold for validation, so you must stake at least `70000000stake` of your `100000000stake` in the `b9lab` account you just created.
+However you will be alone on the network, so you can stake any number.
+However, to remind yourself that it is important honest nodes stake a large amount, you stake `70000000stake` of your `100000000stake` in the `b9lab` account you just created.
 Make sure to not use all your stake, so you still have tokens to pay for gas.
-<br></br>
+<br/><br/>
 Do not forget to use your own `--chain-id`.

 </HighlightBox>